Companion Care for Seniors: Essential Info About Services and Jobs

 What Is a Senior Care Companion?

 A companion caregiver is someone who makes a senior's life more manageable by providing household help and social interaction.
 Some older adults just need someone to hang out with to ease their loneliness, while others require assistance with tasks like cooking or washing clothes.
 An example of a companion service is when someone stops by a couple times a week to chat, go for a walk, play cards, and clean the kitchen.
-Some companions provide respite care so that spouses or other family caregivers can get a much-needed break.
+Some companions provide respite care—temporary help that enables spouses or other family caregivers to get a much-needed break.

 Companions can perform a wide range of non-medical services, such as:

 - Shopping for groceries